tommay/photo-tagger/doc.md

 * C-n/C-p moves to the next/previous directory in the file system.

 * C-spc sets the "mark" to the current photo.
-This is useful to mark the first of a bunch of photos, then go through and tage them, then C-x back to the marked photo at the beginning to rate them.
+This is useful to mark the first of a bunch of photos, then go through and tag them, then C-x back to the marked photo at the beginning to rate them.

 * C-x switches between the current and marked photos.
 The current photo